the-teachingRSE-project/competencies/competencies.md

 and criticality and provide \ac{SE} recommendations.
 The RSE needs to be able to identify the application class they are dealing with and apply the respective RSE practices.

+Often RSEs, especially in RSE groups, will develop applications and services with different variants for different research purposes and groups.
+Additionally, many research groups develop their own codes for specific research purposes, e.g. simulation codes.
+A lot of their development of new features is project-based, often through PhD projects, which grow into their own variant with re-integration planned as a final step.
+To reduce the chance of variant source code diverging and producing a large integration overhead, \gls{PM} skills and methods are needed.
+More specifically, software product line management methods have been developed for this exact problem and purpose.

 # How much do different people need to know? {#sec:how-much-to-know}